-It seems more and more that we’re living an a world owned and operated by Amazon, what with the rise of smart speakers with Amazon Alexa integration and a constant push for devices like the Kindle Fire, it seems an odd choice to prefer any other retailer.
+It seems more and more that we’re living an a world owned and operated by Amazon.
 However, Best Buy still has one thing over Amazon: as of 2018, it has 1,509 storefronts worldwide.
 If you can’t wait two days for your newest gadget to be delivered, stick around to learn about the best headphones from Best Buy.

 For the best headphones from Best Buy, pick up a pair of the Sony WH-1000xM2

-These headphones have received a lot of praise and for good reason; they provide the best active noise-cancelling experience on the market.
-They’re well-built, and the ear cushions are comfortable and do a great job passively filtering out noise, which only improves the already ingenious active noise-cancelling technology.
+These have received a lot of praise and for good reason.
+They provide the best active noise-cancelling experience on the market.
+They’re well-built, and the ear cushions are comfortable and passively filtering out noise, which only improves the already ingenious active noise-cancelling technology.
 Additionally, the intuitive touch controls make these easy to operate.

 Sony WH-1000xM2Full Review